openlawlibrary/stelae/README.md

     - `test`: Run all tests

 ## Q&A
 - Why are we using NuShell?
   - Build needs to work across both windows and linux, so we must have a shell that works on both.
 Because speed is important for linting it must also be fast on both.
-In tests on Windows, Nu was approximately 10x faster to start up than PowerShell, and 2x faster than Git for windows' Bash.
+In tests on Windows, Nu was approximately 10x faster to start up than PowerShell, and 2x faster than Git for Windows' Bash.